 #101 - Rent Out Your Car

 Similar to your clothing, if you own a car you may be able to rent it out while you're away.
-Here in Grenada, there are dozens of postings in the local groups of people who have a car and want to rent it out while they're away.
-We have even rented a few people's car here for between $400 - $600 USD per month!
+You'll find dozens of postings on local Facebook groups of people who are looking to rent a car, you can also post yours for rent.
+We've rented from Facebook groups around the world and have paid about $500 for a month's rental.

 Particularly if you're living in a university town, or a town with a lot of transient workers, you may be able to rent your car out.
 Just make sure you have full insurance and that your insurance will cover another driver.